-Listed below are activities held regularly at the monastery.
+Listed below are activities held regularly at the monastery; also opportunities you might wish to know about.
 Everyone is welcome to attend.

 See meditation groups.

 Sunday evening chanting and meditation starts at 7pm and the evening closes around 8.30pm.
 Outside of the Winter Retreat period of January, February, March (see below) Dhamma talks and guided meditations are regularly offered.
 For up to date details please see our online calendar.
 All are welcome.